a01650552/styleguide/README.md

 }
 ```

-- **Use trailing commas on multiline arrays and objects.**
+- **Use trailing commas on multiline array or object literals.**
 > Why?
 Better diffs on GitHub.
+And it's easier to add or reorder stuff.

 - **Use spaces around the inside of one-line object literals.**
 ```javascript